Top 9 Valentine's Day Wedding Style Ideas

 Show Your Love

 Valentine's Day is synonymous with pink and red.
-Depending on your style, you can go with this traditional palette or do something unexpected.
-For example, choose a classic black and white palette and subtly add hints of red or pink.
-Do so by carrying a deep red bouquet or wrapping pale pink satin ribbon around the tiers of an all-white cake .
+Depending on your style, you can go with those traditional hues or do something unexpected.
+For example, choose a classic black-and-white palette and subtly add hints of red or pink in the florals, favors or wedding party attire.
+You could even give the slightest nod with pink satin ribbons around the tiers of an all-white cake.
 Another way to make these romantic hues stylish is to go for contrast.
-Think deep crimson paired with ballet slipper pink.
+Think deep crimson paired with ballet-slipper-pink and some chic metallic accents.

 Add Some Mood Lighting

 Roses on Valentine's Day are a given.
 But other blooms can be just as romantic and stylish.
 Amaryllis is one showy winter flower that's dramatic and gorgeous.
-For a rich contrast, mix deep red calla lilies and cockscomb.
-Another option, no matter what your budget: Experiment with adding nonfloral elements, like feathers or crystals, to your centerpieces for a rich and luxurious look.
+For a rich contrast, mix deep red calla lilies, ranunculus or anemones.
+Another option, no matter your budget: Experiment with nonfloral elements, like red-tinted integrifolia (the long and narrow red foliage in the picture above), crystals or feathers for a more dramatic look.

 A Valentine's Day wedding calls for its own special signature cocktail.
-A pink sugar-rimmed cosmopolitan or a flute of champagne with gold flakes will play up the romance factor.
-A chocolate martini is another delicious option.
-You might also consider having small bowls of classic Valentine candies, like Conversation Hearts and red cinnamon hearts, at the bar for a sweet but subtle touch.
+A sugar-rimmed pink cosmopolitan or a flute of champagne with a few pomegranate seeds or gold flakes will play up the romance factor (both are so light, they dance with the champagne bubbles!).
+Even the addition of red garnishes like strawberries, raspberries or cherries makes any cocktail more festive.
+Consider swapping out the usual bar peanuts for classic Valentine candies, like Conversation Hearts and red cinnamon hearts, for a subtle touch.

 Play Sweet Music

 It's more than likely your first dance will be to a love song.
-But if you want to keep the mood romantic all night long, ask your guests to fill in their first dance song (or simply the name of their song") on their RSVP cards.
-Mixing some of these tunes into your playlist is a lovely way to honor your guests and help them relive loving memories.
+But if you want to keep the mood romantic all night long, ask your guests to fill in their first dance song (or simply the name of “their song") on their RSVP card.
+Mixing some of those tunes into your playlist is a lovely way to honor them and help them relive loving memories.

 Give 'Em Some Sugar

 Don't forget to let your guests know how much you love them.
-Leave them handwritten messages -- love notes, if you will -- in glass bottles at each place setting for a fun favor.
-Or send guests home with something sweet, like chocolate truffles or chocolate-covered espresso beans, packaged in a creative way.
-Add a personalized card with a cute saying like, We're in love…with you!
-Thank you for coming."
+Leave them handwritten messages—love notes, if you will—in glass bottles at each place setting for a fun favor.
+Or send them home with something sweet: Prepackaged candies like chocolate truffles or chocolate-covered espresso beans are a total win.
+You can also stock a candy bar with doggie bags and let guests serve up their own favors.

 Special thanks to Maya Kalman of Swank Productions, New York; Debbie Geller of Geller Events, Los Angeles; and Christine Paul of Christine Paul Events, Inc., New York